-TELEPHONE USE BY STUDENTS
+PHONE USE BY STUDENTS

-Students may make emergency phone calls from the Assistant Principals' office during the day.
+Students may make emergency phone calls from the Assistant Principals' office student phone during the day.
 Calls must be made during the student's own time and late passes to class will not be issued.
 Leaving homework, books, money, or other items, or making arrangements to go to a friend's house after school is not an emergency.
 If after-school programs cancel or make last-minute changes in schedules, students will be allowed to phone home.
 Students with cell phones are reminded that they may only make and receive calls before school, during passing period, lunch and after school.
-Student Phone is in the Assistant Principals' office.
+There is a landline for student use in the Assistant Principals' office.